watson-intu/self-sdk/docs/workshops-devcon/7/lab-docs/workshop_7.md

 13. Save the changes you made in the `Config.json` file.

 ## Running the Intu Avatar
+1. Confirm INTU is running on your machine.

-1. Navigate back to the directory where you extracted the Intu Avatar, and open the `intu_avatar` application.
+2. Navigate back to the directory where you extracted the Intu Avatar, and open the `intu_avatar` application.
 If a security warning is displayed, continue to run the application.

 2. Select the **Windowed** option, accept the other default values, and click **Play!**.

 3. Test Intu by saying hello into the microphone or by typing hello in the **Input Message Here** field.

+NOTE: In case the avatar fails to run correctly, skip the configuration step ie steps 5-13.

 ## After DevCon ends